-The rise of eCommerce shopping is both an opportunity and a headache for retailers and final mile logistics companies since door-to-door deliveries can be costly.
-Thus, businesses that want a piece of the market share are busy looking at all options available to minimize costs in providing on-demand, same-day deliveries.
-Crowdsourcing logistics is gaining ground among many on-demand companies.
+The rise of eCommerce is both an opportunity and a headache for retailers and final mile logistics companies.
+After all, door-to-door deliveries can be costly.
+Businesses that want a piece of the market share are busy looking at all options available to minimize costs in providing on-demand or even same-day deliveries.
+That's why crowdsourcing logistics is gaining ground among many companies.

 What Does Crowdsourcing Last Mile Delivery Mean?